Sergey Loiko: Russian-Ukrainian War (2014 ‒)

-On March 11, 2022, in a video recorded during the Ukrainian-Russian War, Loyko announced he was no longer a journalist and he had joined Ukrainian Territorial Defence Forces.
+On March 11, 2022, in a video recorded during the Russian invasion of Ukraine, Loyko announced he was no longer a journalist and he had joined Ukrainian Territorial Defence Forces.

 Awards

 In 2015, for his work in the war in Ukraine, Sergei Loiko was awarded one of the highest awards in American journalism - the Overseas Press Club Bob Considine award "for courage, authenticity, originality, depth and expressiveness of what was described."
 In the same year, Sergei was awarded the prestigious Los Angeles Times editorial award for "best reports of 2014".

 In 2017, the book "Airport" was nominated for the National Prize of Ukraine named after Taras Shevchenko in the category of literature.